 Stone, Eileen Hallet.
 A Homeland in the West: Utah Jews Remember.
 University of Utah Press, Salt Lake City, 2001.

-For questions about the content of your oral history grant, potential oral history scholars, or professional how-to’s, please contact Jedediah Rogers at email@example.com.
+For questions about the content of your oral history grant, potential oral history scholars, or professional how-to’s, please contact Holly George at firstname.lastname@example.org .